What is SaaS Sprawl?

 Discovery methods

-Expense integration surfaces credit card purchases
+Expense integration — surfaces credit-card purchases that bypass IT procurement

 Results